rorosaurus/usb-pd-trigger-manual/README.md

 # Some notes on USB-PD triggers

-I haven't been able to find good, detailed info about the USB-PD triggers people are using online, so I figured I'd document it here to save you some trouble!
+I haven't been able to find good, detailed info about these USB-PD triggers, so I figured I'd document my findings here to save you some trouble!

 GreatScott's video: https://www.youtube.com/watch?v=OwAZqJ4wpJg